Frequently Asked Questions

 Plastic bags should not be placed into the recycle bin.
 See below if you would like a listing of local businesses accepting plastic grocery bags for recycling.

-Who is responsible for emptying the recycle bins?
+What company is responsible for emptying the recycle bins?

 Who is in charge of maintaining the recycling drop-off site?

 District staff is responsible for the maintenance of the 8 yard recycling containers.
 However, Township Trustees and their maintenance staff assist the District by removing snow around the recycle bins and other issues regarding maintaining the recycling drop-off site.
+Users of the site are responsible for making sure all recycling is deposited in a bin, the bin lids and doors are closed after use and no materials are left on the ground.